sapo/jobs/README.md

 This is a pre-interview project repository designed to assess your skills in different languages.
 The project involves setting up a local development environment using Docker and Docker Compose.

-The project covers fundamental concepts of a proggraming languafe, including API integration, database interaction, and basic security practices.
+The project covers fundamental concepts of a programming language, including API integration, database interaction, and basic security practices.

 ## Requirements
 Before you start, ensure you have Docker and Docker Compose installed on your machine.
 These are necessary to set up and run the project.